 Don’t Try To Win Your Ex Back

-Decades of romantic movie plots have incorrectly taught us that pretty much all break-ups warrant some sort of go-for-broke romantic gesture.
+Decades of romantic movie plots have incorrectly taught us that pretty much all break-ups warrant some sort of go-for-broke romantic gesture to try to initiate getting back together.
 But real life isn’t the movies.

 Sometimes your former significant other wants space, and your dozen puppies wearing “take me back” sashes can (and will) come off as desperate.
 Desperate is bad because, whether your former partner understands it consciously or not, it represents a lack of understanding of the issues that caused the relationship to end.
 The Hail Mary is a move someone makes to distract their ex from the fact that nothing has changed.

 On the flipside, there’s absolutely nothing you can do to force someone to love you or to want to be with you.

 Most relationships fall apart for one of three reasons:

 - A failure of productive communication on difficult issues,

 - Being too different from each other that the friction makes a relationship undesirable.